SmartToolFactory/Flexible-Chat-Box/README.md

 There are 4 possible conditions to position message and stats

-* Single line message text and status is shorter than parent width(Purple in sample)
+* Single line message text and status is shorter than parent width(Magenta in sample)
 * Single line message text and status is longer than parent width(Green in sample)
 * Multiple line message with last line width and message status is shorter message text length + right padding(Red in sample)
 * Multiple line message with last line width and message status is longer message text length + right padding(Yellow in sample)